 B.A., Swarthmore College

 M.T.S., Harvard Divinity School

-Dr. Azaransky earned her BA at Swarthmore College with a major in Religion in 1998.
-As a Watson Fellow, she conducted research on cross-community women’s peace organizing in Northern Ireland, Israel and the West Bank, and Sri Lanka in 1998-1998.
+Dr. Azaransky earned her B.A. with High Honors at Swarthmore College with a major in Religion in 1998.
+As a Watson Fellow, she conducted research on cross-community women’s peace organizing in Northern Ireland, Israel and the West Bank, and Sri Lanka in 1998-1999.
 She received her Master of Theological Studies from Harvard in 2001 and her Ph.D. from the University of Virginia in 2007.
 Before joining the Union faculty, she taught in the Department of Theology and Religious Studies at the University of San Diego.

 This course introduces students to the field of ethics, particularly Christian social ethics, through a range of classic and contemporary texts.
 Students learn methods of ethical analysis (virtue, teleological, deontological, and liberative) and investigate contemporary social issues, including sexuality, racism and poverty.
 The course aims to build our capacities to analyze social conditions and identify constructive and creative moral actions that may lead to more justice.

 The course examines how North American and European Christian ethicists have initiated and responded to questions of heterosexism, traces the history of queer and LGBTQI studies, and considers how Christianity has contributed to the construction of categories of sex, gender, and sexuality and whether the tradition constrains and/or encourages sexual freedom and equality.
 Includes an international focus on how Ghanaian theologians, historians, and activists engage similar questions.